Grapedia/grapedia/docs/workflows.rst

 .. warning::

-  In data/RNAseq_data, short reads are mandatory, and long reads are optional.
-So, if there is no library_layout as "long" in the RNAseq_samplesheet, this is not a problem.
+  In data/RNAseq_data, stranded short reads are mandatory, and unstranded short reads and long reads are optional.
+Also, if there is no library_layout as "long" in the RNAseq_samplesheet, this is not a problem.

 Launch the pipeline
 ^^^^^^^^^^^^^^^^^^^